Configuration File Guide#

 Key Concepts#

-Behaviors: Atomic actions an actor can perform, such as
+• Behaviors: Atomic actions an actor can perform, such as wander, patrol, or idle.

-Triggers: Conditional logic that interrupts normal routines.
-When a condition is met (e.g., a specific time or event), the trigger executes its defined list of behaviors in sequence.
+• Triggers: Conditional logic that interrupts normal routines.
+When a condition is met (for example, a specific time or event), the trigger executes its defined list of behaviors in sequence.
 Once the trigger sequence is complete, the agent resumes its standard routine until another trigger activates.

 Top-level Structure#